bharshbarger/AutOSINT/README.md

 A project to try to automate some common things checked during open source intelligence gathering engagements.

-Right now it can do name lookups via -n, whois via -w Google search for 'password' with 'site:<ip or domain>' and Shodan which currently requires an API key to function properly.
+Right now it can do name lookups via -n, whois via -w, Google search for 'password' with 'site:' for the ip or domain you specify, and Shodan which currently requires an API key to function properly.

 usage: AutOSINT.py [-h] [-d DOMAIN [DOMAIN ...]]